 With proximity to current and future regional resource projects and agricultural developments, the port is an ideal supply-chain partner for both inbound and outbound commodities and goods.

-The primary commodities traded through the Port of Mackay include fuel, sugar (raw and refined), grain, magnetite, fertiliser, scrap metal and tallow.
+The primary commodities traded through the Port of Mackay include fuel, sugar (raw and refined), grain, magnetite, fertiliser and scrap metal.

 Long term development of the Port of Mackay will ensure it becomes an integral and inseparable element of the economy and culture of the Mackay region.

-While the port’s existing infrastructure and configuration can accommodate 550 to 600 ships per year, it currently handles only about 160 ships each year.
+While the port’s existing infrastructure and configuration can accommodate 550 to 600 ships per year, it currently handles only around 200 ships each year.
 The port has a combined import and export cargo capacity of more than six million tonnes per year, yet current trade sits at around half this level.

 NQBP is committed to investing in and upgrading port facilities, and working with our customers to progress trade opportunities to ensure regional prosperity.

 We are actively pursuing growth opportunities at our ports, including planning, obtaining approvals for, and undertaking initial development works on the next Mackay industrial precinct expansion area.